FAQs

 What about boathouses, fish shacks and other uses that need access to the water?

-Any new regulations would have exemptions for uses that depend on water access, such as boathouses, fish shacks, fish plants or boat repair businesses.
+The new regulations have exemptions for uses that depend on water access, such as boathouses, fish shacks, fish plants or boat repair businesses.
 For the comprehensive list of non-habitable accessory uses, please click the link for the proposed Municipal-Wide Land Use Bylaw.

 I live in an area with an existing Land Use By-law.
 Which rules will apply?

 Riverport and District, Prince's Inlet and Area, and Oakland have Secondary Planning Strategies and Land Use By-laws in effect that include coastal regulations, including horizontal and vertical (elevation) setbacks.
-Provided that the new regulations are more stringent than those that currently exist in these areas, the new regulations would supersede them.
-This also would result in a more comprehensive and consistent land use planning process in the municipality.
+The most stringent of the rules apply.
+In some cases, this may be the new coastal regulations.

 Will the Coastal Development regulations impact access to the coast?